Palestine Islamic Jihad (PIJ)

 Because of its strong support for Israel, the United States has been identified as an enemy of the PIJ, but the group has not specifically conducted attacks against US interests in the past.
 In July 2000, however, publicly threatened to attack US interests if the US Embassy is moved from Tel Aviv to Jerusalem.
 Palestine Islamic Jihad was designated as a Foreign Terrorist Organization on October 8, 1997.
 PIJ also opposes moderate Arab governments that it believes have been "tainted by Western secularism".

-The Palestinian Islamic Jihad has a military-terrorist wing called the Jerusalem Brigades which carries out terrorist attacks against Israel, including suicide bombing attacks.
-Today the Palestinian Islamic Jihad focuses primarily on rocket attacks, among them attacks with long-range rockets and mortar shells launched from the Gaza Strip.
+The Palestine Islamic Jihad has a military-terrorist wing called the Jerusalem Brigades which carries out terrorist attacks against Israel, including suicide bombing attacks.
+PIJ's al-Quds Brigades undertakes attacks, and also publishes claims of responsibility for attacks on behalf of PIJ.
+Al-Quds Brigades statements are disseminated via the al-Quds Brigades-run website or PIJ-affiliated media outlets.
+Because PIJ focuses almost exclusively on militant activities that further its objectives, the organisation as a whole and the al-Quds Brigades are often indistinguishable.
+Today the Palestine Islamic Jihad focuses primarily on rocket attacks, among them attacks with long-range rockets and mortar shells launched from the Gaza Strip.

 PIJ terrorists have conducted numerous attacks, including large-scale suicide bombings against Israeli civilian and military targets.
 PIJ continued to plan and direct attacks against Israelis both inside Israel and in the West Bank and Gaza.
 Conducted at least three attacks against Israeli interests in late 2000, including one to commemorate the anniversary of former PIJ leader Fathi Shaqaqi's murder in Malta on 26 October 1995.
 Conducted suicide bombings against Israeli targets in the West Bank, Gaza Strip, and Israel.